benmvp/slides/2023/halfstackclt/webdev.md

 NOTES:

-- Then Firebug came along and it changed the game in like 2006/2007
+- Then Firebug came along and it changed the game around like 2006/2007
 - It's possible you've never have even heard of it
 - It was originally a extension to Firefox
   - Got me to move from IE to FF at the time